Long Island Power Authority (LIPA)

 Q: Why was LIPA created?

-Q: Can LIPA raise my rates?
+Q: Can LIPA raise electric rates?

 Q: How do I contact LIPA?